richardhenyash/perkulater/README.md

 - [Acknowledgements](#acknowledgements)

 ## Background ##
 With the rise in home working seen in 2020 and 2021 due to the coronavirus pandemic, many former commuters now miss out on a the joy of drinking a high quality morning coffee made with the finest quality ingredients.
-Specialist, small batch coffee subscription services have been a significant growth market in 2020 and 2021, as the links below show:
+Specialist, small batch coffee roasters and coffee subscription services have been a significant growth market in 2020 and 2021, as the links below show:
 [CNN Business](https://edition.cnn.com/2020/06/21/business/people-signing-up-for-coffee-subscriptions/index.html)
 [World Coffee Portal](https://www.worldcoffeeportal.com/Latest/InsightAnalysis/2020/November/Home-Is-Where-the-Coffee-Is)
 [BBC News](https://www.bbc.com/future/bespoke/made-on-earth/how-the-coffee-trade-survived-Covid-19.html)

-**Perkulater** aims to provide great quality, ethically sourced coffee beans and ground coffee, delivered to your home.
+**Perkulater** aims to provide great quality, ethically sourced and expertly roasted coffee beans and ground coffee, delivered to your home.
 The business will initially focus on providing a just a handful of lovingly curated, high quality coffees.
 If the initial business proves to be successful, the future growth strategy would be to begin to expand into offering **cold brew**, **coffee making equipment** e.g. V60 drippers, stove top espresso pots, AeroPress coffee makers etc., **coffee pods** and eventually **branded merchandise**.

 Please note that at this stage, **perkulater** is a ficticious store which has been created for the purposes of satisfying the requirements for the **Code Institute** Full Stack Development Course Milestone Project 4.

 ## Mission Statement ##
-To provide great quality, ethically sourced coffee beans and ground coffee delivered to your home.
+To provide great quality, ethically sourced and expertly roasted coffee beans and ground coffee, delivered to your home.

 ## Target Audience ##
-The target audience for **perkulater** are consumers who love great quality, ethically sourced coffee and would like to be able to make coffee shop quality coffee at home. **Perkulater** will be aimed at the higher end of the market, where consumers prioritise high quality and responsibly sourced coffee over low prices.
+The target audience for **perkulater** are consumers who love great quality coffee, are concerned at how the coffee beans are sourced, and would like to be able to make coffee shop quality coffee at home. **Perkulater** will be aimed at the higher end of the market, where consumers prioritise high quality and responsibly sourced coffee over low prices.

 ## Stakeholder Interviews
 Short interviews were carried out with potential customers.

 "What information would you need in order to make a purchase from an online coffee beans and ground coffee website?"
 * "What variety are the coffee beans?"
+* "Are the beans roasted by perkulater?"
 * "Are the coffee beans responsibly sourced?"
 * "Are the coffee beans available in whole beans and ground?"
 * "Which coffee machines are the ground coffees and coffe beans suitable for?"